Frequently asked questions - gifts in Wills

-We answer the most common questions about leaving gifts to charity in Wills.
+We answer the most common questions about leaving a gift to charity in your Will.

 Why do charities need gifts left in Wills?

 Charities rely on gifts in Wills to continue their vital work for future generations.

 Gifts in Wills fund more than half of Marie Curie hospices, one in six children in NSPCC care, a third of Cancer Research UK’s research and six out of every ten RNLI lifeboat launches.